Difference Between Interlining and Interfacing

 Interlining may be applied to base fabric either by sewing or by bonding.
 Finishing is a necessary step in interlining to improve the properties of the garment.

 There are two well-known types of interlining: non-fusible interlining and fusible interlining.
-The advantages of non-fusible interlining are that it is an easy and simple technique to make flame retardant garments.
+The advantage of non-fusible interlining is that it is an easy and simple technique for making flame-retardant garments.

 On the other hand, fusible interlining is easily available in the market.
-Fusible interlining has high production potential, less fusing time and low labour requirement.
+Fusible interlining has high production potential, less fusing time and low labour requirements.

 The process of interlining uses rigid materials such as non-woven fabric and canvas flannel.
 Interlining can be found in jackets, coats, and vests to make them warmer.